kartikprabhu20/YourEuro/docs/_posts/2019-07-03-Reflection.md

         <li><p>Collabaration of team members for particular task on common time slot was challenging</p></li>
         <li><p>Learning is fun, but it is a long process.</p></li>
     </ul>

+<p>But in the end, what mattered was how we overcame these challeges to successfully complete the assigned tasks and get the best out of everything.</p>

 <br>

 <hr>